celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ## Security Considerations

 Shwap does not change the security model of Celestia's Data Availability network and changes the underlying protocol for data retrieval.

-Largely, the network and its codebase get simplified and requires less code and infrastructure to operate.
-This in turn decreases amount of implementation vulnerabilities, DOS vectors, message amplification and resource exhaustion attacks.
+Essentially, the network and its codebase get simplified and require less code and infrastructure to operate.
+This in turn decreases the amount of implementation vulnerabilities, DOS vectors, message amplification, and resource exhaustion attacks.

 ## Copyright